-The Orchid Community located on the Ganoksin website, is the heart of Ganoksin.
+The Orchid Community located on the Ganoksin Website, is the heart of Ganoksin.
 It is the oldest and largest jewelry making community on the web.
-Ganoksin Website

 I am an eclectic individual having a love for many wildly different interests.
 In the fall of 1985 I made my first piece of jewelry in the recreation center at Ft.
 Hood Texas while serving in the US Army.
 With no experience at all I managed ,under a friends direction, to make a piece that was very simple.

 this was my first introduction to what would later become a passion.
 A few years later, after leaving the service and moving to Madison WI., friends started asking for unique and quality pieces.
 Because of this I decided to pursue custom jewelry as a career.

 The first jobs in the jewelry trade were in several big-name stores in sales positions where the only things that mattered were profit and sale goals. the customers were looked down upon as merely a source of income.
 I also worked for several small privately owned stores that ironically had much of the same viewpoint of the large companies that they felt superior to.
 In addition many of the small companies were afraid to try something new because they might lose a customer, even proven sales techniques were taboo as many of the folks in the custom trade feel that sales professionals rank somewhere below thieves and con artists for honesty.